adarsh-kishore786/rason.nvim/README.md

 # rason.nvim

-A small Neovim plugin that reformats a visually-selected chunk of text — expanding brackets and breaking on delimiters/separators onto new lines with indentation, similar to running a one-liner through a pretty-printer.
+A small Neovim plugin that reformats a visually-selected chunk of text.
+It expands brackets and breaking on delimiters/separators onto new lines with indentation, similar to running a one-liner through a pretty-printer.
 Select a cramped function call / object literal / JSON-ish blob, hit a key, get it laid out